ThriveNYC’s engagement with immigrant communities

 Mental Health First Aid

-Before the COVID-19 pandemic, Mental Health First Aid trainings are available to all New Yorkers in 9 different languages: English, Spanish, Mandarin, Cantonese, Haitian Creole, Arabic, Korean, Urdu and Bangla.
+Before the COVID-19 pandemic, Mental Health First Aid trainings were available to all New Yorkers in 9 different languages: English, Spanish, Mandarin, Cantonese, Haitian Creole, Arabic, Korean, Urdu and Bangla.
 These trainings cover mental illness risk factors and signs, how to talk to someone who may be in crisis, and where to go for further mental health services and support.

 Nearly 30% of the individuals trained in Mental Health First Aid reported that they interact with New York’s immigrant communities daily, as of November 2019.
 Over 300 trainings have been provided in languages other than English.